 During the negotiated trigger-enabled TWT SPs, an HE AP that is under the TWT agreement shall allocate an RU within a secondary channel specified in the TWT Channel field of the TWT response frame and follow the RU restriction rules defined in 28.3.3.6 (RU restrictions for 20 MHz operation), when allocating an RU in an HE MU PPDU or HE TB PPDU to a non-AP STA that is under the TWT agreement.

 During the negotiated trigger-enabled TWT SPs, the non-AP STA that is under the TWT agreement shall move to a secondary channel specified in the TWT Channel field of the TWT response frame.
 The non-AP STA shall not access the medium on the secondary channel using a DCF and EDCAF.
+After moving into a new operation channel, the non-AP STA shall perform CCA until a frame is detected by which it can set its NAV, or until a period of time equal to the NAVSyncDelay has transpired, whichever is earlier.
+A STA that receives a PPDU on the secondary channel shall update its NAV according to 27.2.4 (Updating two NAVs).

 The negotiated trigger-enabled TWT SPs shall not overlapp with the TBTTs at which the TWT responding STA schedules for transmission DTIM Beacon frames.
 The TWT responding STA shall ensure that all negotiated trigger-enabled TWT SPs that are overlapping in time use the same secondary channel.